lframosferreira/brainzuck/README.md

 `git clone https://github.com/lframosferreira/brainzuck.git`

-### compile with this command.
+### Compile with the following command.
 This will create a binary with the name brainzuck

 `zig build-exe main.zig -femit-bin=brainzuck`